soixantecircuits/nd/docs/TutoNeodymium.md

 ### Our first app

-For this tutorial, we will develop a basic "Grocery List" app.
+For this tutorial, we will develop a basic "Grocery List" app with nd.

-It will be a simple one-page application, with a list of grocery items.
+It will be a simple one-page application (that is, a single webpage with no links), with a list of grocery items.
 Each item will be made of a checkbox, and a line of text which will be crossed out when the box is checked.
 Below all items, there will be a text input zone and a button to add more items.

 The final app should look like this: